Background pattern

 • Weight gain (for most patients, weight gain was reduced)

-Some side effects observed in clinical trials with adalimumab do not have symptoms and can only be identified through blood analysis.
+Some adverse effects observed in clinical trials with adalimumab do not have symptoms and can only be identified through a blood test.
 These include:

 • low white blood cell count;